Grokmoo/thyme/README.md

 retaining the benefits of a true immediate mode GUI.

 This flexibility does come at a cost, of course - There is quite a bit of overhead in getting started compared to similar libraries.
 Once you get up and running, though, the overhead is fairly minor.
+Performance is also very good and should be at least on-par with other immediate mode GUIs.

-It is also written in 100% safe Rust!
+It is also written from scratch in 100% Rust!

 ## License
 [License]: #license